meker12/commerce-channels.en/help/amazon-sales-channel/third-party-listing-settings.md

 ---
-title: Third Party Listings
+title: Third-party listings
-description: Update the Third Party Listing settings determine if your Commerce catalog will import products from your existing Amazon Seller Central listings.
+description: Update the third-party listing settings determine if your Commerce catalog will import products from your existing Amazon Seller Central listings.
 redirect_from:
   - /sales-channels/asc/ob-third-party-listings.html
 ---

-# Third party listings
+# Third-party listings

-The Third Party Listing settings are part of your store listing settings.
+The Third-party listing settings are part of your store listing settings.
 Listing settings are accessed from the [store dashboard](./amazon-store-dashboard.md).

 These settings determine if your [!DNL Commerce] catalog will import products from your existing [!DNL Amazon Seller Central] listings.
 We recommend importing listings from Amazon, to ensure all listings have matching [!DNL Commerce] products.
 By having your listings as part of your [!DNL Commerce] catalog, you can manage all of your products from a single catalog and leverage [!DNL Amazon Sales Channel] features including fulfillment and order management with Amazon, intelligent repricing, and quantity management.